 Gustav Stickley of the American Craftsman Furniture Company was a preeminent maker of this style of furniture, and his designs evoked the feel of Spanish colonial churches.
-Typical details of this style of furniture include straight-lined, geometric and block shapes without any fussy or unnecessary carved details or ornamentation.
+Typical details of Spanish Mission style furniture and Craftsman style decor include straight-lined, geometric and block shapes without any fussy or unnecessary carved details or ornamentation.
 The emphasis is on vertical and horizontal lines and flat panels.
 Exposed joinery adds to the simple feel but also serves to show off the fine craftsmanship.
 These pieces, from furniture to lighting or candlesticks, are often quite substantial and heavy looking, and the chunky appearance adds to the traditional and high-quality feel.
 Woods are also of high quality and oak is most typically featured, showing the wood grain to perfection.
 Sometimes the wood is enhanced with a stain finish.
-Color palettes are earthy and not at all ostentations, with a focus on neutrals.
+Color palettes are earthy and not at all ostentatious, with a focus on neutrals.

 Mission style lighting is often crafted in black iron, again with a substantial feel.
 The lamps, chandeliers and sconces look as if they came from a Spanish colonial church!